1. How to achieve consistent and accurate technique

 - Practice small bits of music (2–5 notes) fast and large chunks of music slowly.

 - Stop each small bit on the problem or most uncomfortable note.
-Repeat until the small bit of music has a similar comfort level to that of a C major scale before putting it together into larger bits.
+Repeat until the small bit of music has a similar comfort level similar to that of a C major scale before putting it together into larger bits.

 - With calm repetition, the brain becomes able to perceive the notes, and the body figures out how to most easily move to reproduce them.
 Note the change from unfamiliar to familiar.
 If the passage starts to get more inconsistent and attention wanders, then it’s time to stop practicing that particular passage.

 - Once the small sections are comfortable, put them together into larger sections.
-This may cause parts that had felt comfortable to no longer be accurate so they will require more practice because any uncomfortable moments can lead to inconsistency in performance.
+This may cause parts that had felt comfortable to no longer be so they will require more practice because any uncomfortable moments can lead to inconsistency in performance.
 Have the patience to allow each moment to get to the point that it feels comfortable.
-This process will take several sessions or longer of practice for the technique to become consistent.
+This process will take several sessions or longer for the technique to become consistent.
 Ultimately, this is a way to learn “bullet-proof” technique very quickly, but it can feel like progress is slow at first.

 - Breaking down passages into small sections helps to find the musical content of each phraselet and larger musical goals, which in turn helps the accuracy of the technique.

 - Write in any accidentals, fingerings or rhythmic grouping that help to clarify the patterns in the music.
 Know that it can take longer (and slower practice) to get used to lots of accidentals, “black” notes, different meters, complex rhythms, high notes, irregular patterns etc., especially if there has been little previous exposure.
 Be patient and consistent in practicing.
+It is ok for new things to feel awkward at first.

 - Sometimes there is a benefit to setting the tempo much faster than the practice tempo to practice staying with the metronome and faking the notes, as long as this doesn’t lead to undo tension.